 Arthritis can be the main culprit for hip pain or injuries.
 A common misconception is that falls result in broken or dislocated hips.
 In reality, the hip joint breaks or becomes dislocated first, especially in people who have the bone-thinning disease osteoporosis, thus causing the fall.

-Exercise, especially strength training, can decrease the chances of falling and increase your chances Here are a few strength and conditioning strategies for healthy hips from Dr. Nicholas Pearson, fellowship-trained orthopedic surgeon with a specialty in sports medicine with Bingham Memorial’s Orthopedic Institute.
+Exercise, especially strength training, can decrease the chances of falling and increase your chances of staying independent.
+Here are a few strength and conditioning strategies for healthy hips from Dr. Nicholas Pearson, fellowship-trained orthopedic surgeon with a specialty in sports medicine with Bingham Memorial’s Orthopedic Institute.

 The goal of these exercises should be progressive, comfortable (i.e., the movements should be pain free and work within the limits of your body) and controlled using proper form and movement techniques.

 “For healthier hips, I recommend performing the following exercises four to five times a week,” says Dr. Pearson.
 “However, be sure to make sure you take rests days each week.
 I suggest waiting about 24 to 48 hours after performing these exercising, which will help to increase repetitions or add further progression.”

 The bridge exercise is a back bend, a core strengthener, and a balance pose all in one.

 Start on your back with your knees bent 90 degrees and place arms at your side.
 Without squeezing your hamstrings (the muscles in the upper part of the back of your leg), try to elevate your hips off the ground by squeezing your gluteal muscles (the three muscles that make up your buttocks, or rear-end).
 Try to elevate your hips so they are in series with your knees and shoulders.
 Hold this position for five full breaths and then repeat 10 more times.